Correctly Understand Silicone Kitchenware Before You Buy

 This spatula-style utensil shows a few practical design cues that sourcing teams should notice.
 The head is wide and shallow, which supports scraping and turning rather than deep scooping.
 Rounded edges can be useful when working around coated pans or bowls.
 The hanging hole is a small detail, but in professional kitchens small details matter; a utensil that can be stored on a hook is easier to keep in rotation and less likely to vanish into a drawer.

-The handle also appears to include a lighter, metallic-looking insert or accent strip.
-That may indicate a reinforced core or decorative construction, but it is not safe to assume the internal build from an image.
+The handle also include a lighter, metallic-looking insert or accent strip.
+That indicate a reinforced core or decorative construction.
 If a supplier claims a metal core, ask for clarification on how it is encased, how it affects balance, and whether it changes dishwasher or heat performance.
 In molded utensils, these internal choices can matter more than buyers expect.

 Food grade silicone utensils: what to verify